scalar-labs/scalar-jepsen/README.md

   - Check README in each test for more detail

 # Run tests without Docker
-1. Launch debian machines as a control machine and nodes
+1. Launch debian machines as a control machine and Cassandra nodes
   - We recommend 1 control machine and 5 node's machines
     - You can decrease the number of nodes.
 If it's decreased, you need to specify the nodes when a test starts.
 2. Install Java8 on each machine